PeteJobi/ImageTour/README.md

 When that completes, go to `\bin\Release\net<version>-windows\win-x64\publish` and you'll find the **ImageTour.exe**.

 ## Run without building
 You can also just download the release builds if you don't wish to build manually.
 The assets release contains the assets used by the software, which is just the ffmpeg executable.
 If you already have this on your system (or you'd rather get it from elsewhere), you won't need to download this.
-The standard release contains the compiled executable.
+The main release contains the compiled executable.

 If you wish to run the software without installing the required .NET runtime, download the self-contained release.